This post may contain affiliate links. Read our disclosure here.

 Renting A House/Condo Is Cheaper

-Gone are the days staying in hotels at the beach.
-With many rental agencies plus great sites like VRBO.com (Vacation Rentals By Owner) you can find houses with multiple bedrooms, a kitchen, washer and dryer and many other perks that a hotel would never give.
+Gone are the days of staying in hotels at the beach.
+With many rental agencies plus great sites like VRBO.com (Vacation Rentals By Owner) and AirBnB, you can find houses with multiple bedrooms, a kitchen, washer and dryer, and many other perks that a hotel would never have.
 You can also find rooms in resort areas for a fraction of the price by booking through the owner.
-To compare prices, a 2 bedroom condo on Hilton Head Island (SC) starts at $97 on VRBO, hotels in the same area are $110+ for just one room.
-Now you can spread out and relax and cook your own meals!
+To compare prices, a 2 bedroom condo on Hilton Head Island in South Carolina starts at $97 on VRBO, while hotels in the same area are $110+ for just one room.
+In a condo, you can spread out and relax and cook your own meals!
 There are other ways to get the rental price even lower…

 Be a Spontaneous Procrastinator